marksgraham/OCT-Converter/README.md

 with open("fds_metadata.json", "w") as outfile:
     outfile.write(json.dumps(metadata, indent=4))

-# create and save a DICOM (.fda/.fds only for now)
+# create and save a DICOM
 dcm = create_dicom_from_oct(filepath)
 ```